• Skip to main content

 Space, Space, Space

-I’m sure you’ve no doubt realized that, when it comes to storage and general living, space inside an RV is always at a premium.
-The last thing you want to do when purchasing an air conditioner is to purchase one that takes up too much space in your rig.
+I’m sure you’ve no doubt realized, when it comes to storage and general living, space inside an RV is always at a premium.
+The last thing you want to do when purchasing an air conditioner is to buy one that takes up too much space in your rig.

-A roof AC unit is usually the style of unit that is most out of the way, but you have to consider the rooftop clearance of your rig before installing.
-Window units are the next most streamlined choice, but even these units can jut out pretty far into a space.
+A roof AC unit is usually the style of unit that’s most out of the way, but you have to consider the rooftop clearance of your rig before installing.
+Window units are the next most streamlined choice, but even these units can jut out pretty far into a particular space.

 BTU Requirements